-Seeing God as a Father is of utmost importance to our prayers or prayer life.
-When Jesus was teaching His disciples how to pray, He made them understand that the first step to praying effectively is being able to see and relate with God as a Father.
+When Jesus taught His disciples how to pray, He made them understand that the first step to praying effectively is being able to see and relate with God as a Father.
 He taught them that when you pray, call God your Father, talk to God as your father.
 Say to Him: “Our Father in heaven, hallowed be Your name” (Matthew 6:9).
 Most people address God as God, Lord, or Jehovah when praying and there’s nothing wrong with that.
 But the Holy Spirit helps us to address God with more affection and tenderness.
 The Holy Spirit helps us to call God “ABBA FATHER”.
+To see God as a Father is of utmost importance to our prayers or prayer life.

 It is the Holy Spirit that puts that Spirit of Sonship in us that we can come near to God and relate intimately with Him even though He is a consuming fire.
 In Exodus 20:18-21, the Israelites demonstrated so much fear for God.
 This is the type of fear Romans 8:15 talks about.
 Not a reverential fear as we should all have the fear of God in us, but a fear that keeps you in bondage, a fear that makes you have a very cold and distant relationship with God.
 While the Spirit of Adoption or Sonship is the Spirit that makes you free to come near to God and relate with Him even when there’s fire, thunder and lightning all around Him.
 The Spirit of Sonship helps you see God as: